 Perennial cousin to summer savory, with thicker and shinier leaves.

 Flavor is more pungent and biting.
-Has a higher proportion of Thymol than Summer Savory.
-100 days to harvest when started indoors.
+Has a higher proportion of thymol than summer savory.
 Avg.
-59,000 seeds/oz.
+66,300 seeds/oz.
 Packet: 200 seeds.

 Latin Name: Satureja montana

 SOWING: Transplant (recommended): Sow seeds 6-8 weeks before the last spring frost.
 Tamp seeds lightly into the soil mix or sow shallowly, as light is required for germination.
 Transplant to individual containers when seedlings have 4 true leaves.
 Transplant outside in spring after the last frost, spacing plants 8" apart, in rows 12-18" apart.

 SOIL REQUIREMENTS: Prefers a light, well-drained soil that is somewhat alkaline.